 There are so many ways to incorporate fasting into your lifestyle.
 Trying out different methods will allow you to find what works best for you.
 Some people simply fast for a few days during the week.
 Research has shown that even incorporating fasting just two days a week can activate higher levels of autophagy.

 Some experience weight gain when they take a break from fasting.
 Others may experience mild bloating or a decrease in energy levels.
 In general, breaking intermittent fasting for a day will be easy to recover from once resuming your fasting schedule.
-You can certainly cut yourself some slack if it’s your birthday or a celebration.
+You can certainly cut yourself some slack if it’s your birthday or a celebration and want to take a fasting break.
+When to break a fast is purely your decision based on works best for your lifestyle.

 One of the active processes which fasting helps to induce is called autophagy.
 Autophagy is your body’s natural process of cellular renewal.
 During autophagy, a lack of nutrient supply causes your cells to recycle damaged or dead cellular material, using it as an energy source.
 This helps to clear your cells of potentially harmful organelle material, reducing cellular stress.